kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 36. Describe the difference between IEnumerable and IQueryable.
+The distinction is relevant in the context of making database calls.

-Both are for handling collections, but IEnumerable executes immediately and stores a collection in memory, which is performance heavy, while IQueryable builds a query and does not execute until .ToList
+IEnumerable executes immediately and stores a collection in memory, which is performance heavy, while IQueryable builds a query and does not execute until .ToList

 ```C#
 IEnumerable<Customer> collection = db.GetCustomersAsEnumerable(); // gets all customers